 - Hammer home the vision.
 Even with mantras, missions and milestones scrolled on breakroom walls and Zoom backdrops, it’s easy for these statements to become white-noise platitudes.
 Find concrete ways to continuously reiterate the company’s purpose and your employees’ role in it.
 Celebrate even the smallest of wins by showing how they are reflective of the organization’s purpose, vision and values.

 - Leverage laughter.
 All people can use a dose of hilarity in their professional lives.
 Find ways to incorporate fun and laughter into the workday.
 At the bank, we are lucky enough to have a CEO willing to let down his hair (so to speak) and engage employees with ludicrous or goofy commentary on news of the day.
 Delivered weekly via a short video, the lighthearted moments continue to solicit great feedback from our team.

 As Simon Sinek famously said, “Customers will never love a company until the employees love it first.”
 No doubt your organization is lovable.
-As you head into 2022, with all the anticipated ups and downs of the pandemic recovery, lean into that lovableness.
+Lean into that lovableness.
 Get intentional about two-way communication that reminds your team why they spend their days the way they do.
 Stick with it, be creative, get silly, and you’re sure to make that Grade A employee engagement happen.

 Kate Wolfe serves as the chief administration officer and chief human resources officer for Bank Iowa.
 With more than $1.9 billion in assets, Bank Iowa ranks as one of the leading independent ag banks and the second-largest family-owned bank in the state.
 Farmers, families and businesses access Bank Iowa’s products and services through 26 locations in 23 communities, as well as online and on mobile devices.
 To learn more, visit bankiowa.bank.
 Member FDIC.